Thrill Seeker – Day 1

 For an epic adventure, just add water

 The folks at Echo Canyon say the 9:30 float is their favorite, and they ought to know.
 They’ve been guiding river trips for 40 years now.
 At 9:30, the morning chill is gone, and the heat of the day hasn’t hit yet.
+Whether this is your first time on the river, or you live in river shoes, isn’t that the kind of expertise you’re looking for?
+With more training and experience than any other outfitter on the river, the choice is pretty darn easy.

 8 Mile Bar and Grill is the perfect place for lunch after your workout on the river.
 It’s located on the Echo Canyon property, has seriously tasty vittles and a killer selection of local craft brews on tap.
-You’re gonna want to hang out and swap rapid stories at the fire pit.
+You’re gonna want to hang out and swap stories at the fire pit.
 Trust us.

 Royal Gorge Bridge & Park